Ashle3/PythonDataStructures/3-trees.md

 # Trees

 Trees are very similar to linked lists in that they both have nodes, and that each node has pointers.
 What makes them different however, is that trees can connect to multiple different nodes, while linked lists cannot.
 To help visualize this, think of the structure of a linked list as a chain; each link in the chain can only connect to the link directly in front of it.
 This singular linkage gives a chain its linear structure, essentially making it one dimensional.

 With this still in mind, let's think of the structure of a tree as, well, a branch on a tree.
 A tree branch isn't limited to a linear structure like a chain is.
 Instead, a tree branch can break off into multiple branches, those branches breaking off into their own branches, and so on and so forth.
 What we have now, is a structure that's more complex both visually and functionally.

-In this lesson, we will be reviewing 3 different types of trees:
+In this lesson, we will be reviewing 3 different types of data structure trees:
 - Binary Tree
 - Binary Search Tree (BST)
 - Balanced Binary Search Tree